azeti/challenge-lead-developer/README.md

 # :v: Welcome :v:

-Thank you very much for taking the time and partiicpating in the challenge for the role of Lead User Experience Designer with us at azeti.
+Thank you very much for taking the time and partiicpating in the challenge!

 # :alarm_clock: Logistics and Expectations